 Alcohol use disorder can occur in people of any age, income level, gender, or profession.
 Noticing the signs of alcohol abuse is vital to preventing death.
 Getting treatment for this problem could prevent potentially deadly consequences that could occur from problem drinking, such as alcohol poisoning or drinking and driving.
-A life free of alcohol abuse only can be a reality if you recognize the signs of this substance use disorder and get into an alcohol addiction treatment program.
+A life free of alcohol abuse only can be a reality if you recognize the signs of this substance use disorder and get into an alcohol detox program.
 To learn more, please contact Fort Behavioral Health today at 844.332.1807.

 How Alcohol Abuse Differs from Casual Drinking

 Having a drink occasionally is different from alcohol abuse.
 If you have an alcohol use disorder, you will experience several physical and psychological signs that indicate your drinking interferes with your life.
 Monitoring yourself for these signs that indicate an evolving drinking problem makes it easier to get help in the early stages of the addiction.

 Alcohol causes physical slowing of reactions, which makes drinking and driving so dangerous.
 However, alcohol abuse can also cause severe problems throughout the body.
 In fact, almost every organ system in the body can sustain damage from this type of addiction.
 Alcohol use disorder can lead to immediate problems such as the following: